 These agricultural industries have created a high demand for seasonal workers.
 As a result, there is high unemployment for large portions of the year.
 At the same time, there has been an influx of people to the Valley, driven by economic conditions elsewhere in the country and in southern Africa.
 This is contributing to increased unemployment.

 That’s why a co-ordinated response is needed to ensure the sustainable development for all in the region.

-In the Kogelberg Biosphere Reserve, our partner, the Grabouw Development Agency, or GDA, is playing a key role to help address this.
+In the Kogelberg Biosphere, our partner, the Grabouw Development Agency, or GDA, is playing a key role to help address this.

 Grabouw Development Agency

 The GDA was established in 2020, driven by the private sector.
 It’s CEO is Cornelis van der Waal, seconded from Wesgro, and it’s chaired by former Deputy Minister of Finance, Mcebisi Jonas.
 It’s also supported by the Brenthurst Foundation, and is represented by both the public and private sectors.
 It took two years to research, design and bring the GDA to life.